samikuikka/workout-logger-backend/README.md

 ### GET '/api/workout_session' :

-Retrieve users own workout sessions
+Retrieve users own workout sessions.
+Shows only 10 sessions at the time, page number can be used to show next 10 sessions.

 #### Request